 Another approach to introduce diverse genotypes into NRMCA is to use observed genotypic variations of known lifespan influencing genes.
 Yeast genes with known aging effect are available at Sageweb and their genotypic variations are available in the Sanger sequenced strains.

-To address the problem of ‘missing heritability’, the “total heritability” will be calculated by linear regression between individual lifespan and “strains”, as in previous studies [4, 104].
-We will then calculate the “known heritability” using additive linear model for the K number of loci, as in Zuk et al 2012 [104].
+To address the problem of ‘missing heritability’, the “total heritability” will be calculated by linear regression between individual lifespan and “strains”, as in previous studies {Qin, 2006 #461;Zuk, 2012 #1798}.
+We will then calculate the “known heritability” using additive linear model for the K number of loci, as in Zuk et al 2012 {Zuk, 2012 #1798}.
 The ratio of “known heritability” versus “total heritability” is the “explained heritability”, which should be 100% for perfectly additive traits.

 Second, we will introduce ‘epistasis’ between two essential modules, based on the first part of this sub-aim.
-In general, epistasis means the effect of one locus is altered by another [106].
+In general, epistasis means the effect of one locus is altered by another {Cordell, 2002 #2446}.
 Hence, ‘epistatsis’ between two essential genes (modules) means that failure rate in one module will be altered by another module, which is cooperativity between modules discussed in Aim 1.2.
 The subtle difference here is that cooperativity between different allelic combinations has to be modeled differently.
 Let’s assume Gg and Bb are two alleles at two essential loci, and their nine combinations are GGBB, GGBb, GGbb, GgBB, GgBb, Ggbb, ggBB, ggBb, and ggbb.
 For simplicity, let us assume G and B share the same slow failure rates, and g and b share the same fast failure rates.
-As a proof of principle, we will assume that ‘g’-module and ‘b’-module will influence each other’s failure rates only in ggbb genotype, as in the classical example of epistasis [106].
+As a proof of principle, we will assume that ‘g’-module and ‘b’-module will influence each other’s failure rates only in ggbb genotype, as in the classical example of epistasis {Cordell, 2002 #2446}.
 Similar to Aim 1.2, both positive and negative Hill cooperativity will be simulated.
 Similarly to the non-epistatic simulation plan, we will compare type I and type II errors for linear and non-linear GWA methods, and also study the ‘missing heritability’ problem.

 Future theoretical directions and career plans:

-With development through this five-year career plan, PI will expand the research on networks and robustness to other important topics, such as dominance, canalization, antibiotic persistence, evolution in age-structured populations [107], and speciation in the future.
+With development through this five-year career plan, PI will expand the research on networks and robustness to other important topics, such as dominance, canalization, antibiotic persistence, evolution in age-structured populations {Levy, 2012 #2334}, and speciation in the future.
 The proposed research will indeed build a foundation for a life-long endeavor on network biology.